 - Food services

-Due to the importance of the profession and its growing role in all aspects of health and technology, there is a growing need in highly educated nutritionists in hospitals and clinics, in the food industry, in civil and military institutions (army, police, sports societies etc) as well as in academic and educational institutions.
+Due to the importance of the profession and its role in all aspects of health and technology, there is a growing need for highly educated nutritionists in hospitals and clinics, in the food industry, in civil and military institutions (army, police, athletic associations, etc.), as well as in academic and educational institutions.